 We are one of a very small number of zoos to have brought a species back from extinction in the wild, re-establishing a wild population of South Australian Mainland Tammar Wallabies at Innes National Park in the Yorke Peninsula after they were classified as extinct in the 1930s.

-In a world-first for conservation, last year Monarto Zoo successfully bred 14 Pygmy Blue-tongue Lizards, a species once thought to be extinct and never before bred in captivity.
+In a world-first for conservation, last year Monarto Safari Park successfully bred 14 Pygmy Blue-tongue Lizards, a species once thought to be extinct and never before bred in captivity.
 These are just a few examples of how our work is saving endangered species from extinction.

 The work doesn’t stop at our zoos’ gates.

 Zoos SA actively supports wildlife conservation, including direct support for field-based projects aimed at protecting and conserving threatened species in the wild.

 In addition to our local conservation programs, Zoos SA provides conservation support on an international level to projects protecting habitats and the species in them.

 We fund community education programs in Sierra Leone to protect wild Chimpanzees from the threat of illegal hunting.

 In Northern Kenya, we support programs providing local women with alternate livelihoods to reduce hunting of endangered animals like rhinos, elephants and cheetah.